manulera/OpenCloning_backend/README.md

 python -m venv .venv
 # Activate the virtual environment
 source .venv/bin/activate
-# Install the package from github (will be in pypi at some point)
+# Install the package from pypi
 pip install opencloning
 # Run the API (uvicorn should be installed in the virtual environment)
 uvicorn opencloning.main:app